Intellihackz/inject/TUTORIAL.md

 - **Sell orders (asks)** - People wanting to sell, sorted from lowest price to highest

 The gap between the highest buy price and lowest sell price is called the "spread."

+**Important Note**: Most blockchain DEXs (decentralized exchanges) use AMM (Automated Market Maker) formulas for trading, where prices are determined algorithmically by liquidity pools.
+However, Injective uses a fully **on-chain order book** - the same mechanism used by traditional finance platforms like stock exchanges (NYSE, NASDAQ).
+This gives traders more control over their entry and exit prices, better price discovery, and the ability to place limit orders, just like professional trading platforms.

+**learn more about orderbooks** Check out [Investopedia's guide to order books](https://www.investopedia.com/terms/o/order-book.asp) for a deeper dive into order book mechanics

 ### Setting Up Order Book Types